A lot of people don’t like the term “anti-aging”. Many see it as a negative. A resistance to, and denial of the very normal part of our life cycle.

 Overall though, evidence supports tocotrienols’ biological properties when it comes to cardiovascular disease protection (21).
-They do this in a couple of ways; by balancing several blood lipid concentrations (total cholesterol, LHDL and LDL cholesterol, and triglycerides) and by lowering homocysteine.
+They do this in a couple of ways; by balancing several blood lipid concentrations (total cholesterol, LHDL, and LDL cholesterol, and triglycerides) and by lowering homocysteine.

 As a driver of inflammation, blood homocysteine (Hcy) level is also an important risk factor for CVD (22, 23).
-One study found that tocotrienols lowered homocysteine better than than folate, the usual Hcy-lowering nutrient (24).
+One study found that tocotrienols lowered homocysteine better than folate, the usual Hcy-lowering nutrient (24).
 By lowering elevated Hcy levels, tocotrienols may help to reduce the risk for CVD via its inflammation-lowering properties.

 Brain and neuro protection